nbyl/cd-workshop-demo/README.md

     * "Repository URL": "https://github.com/nbyl/cd-workshop-demo.git"

 Afterwards you can click on "Save" and "Build Now" to start your first pipeline run.
 Congratulations, your pipeline is setup now.

+### Lab 2.2: Cache your dependencies

+Everytime a build is now started, gradle will redownload all dependencies mentioned in the build.gradle.
+To save us some time, we will create a persistent volume to cache these.

+First create a persistent volume:

+  kubectl apply -f minikube/gradle-cache.yml

+Now configure Jenkins to use it when spawning a new build pod:

+* "Manage Jenkins"
+* "Configure System"
+* Search for "Kubernetes Pod Template"
+  * "Add Volume" &rarr; "Persistent Volume Claim"
+    * "Claim Name": gradle-cache
+    * "Mount path": /home/jenkins/.gradle

+Now restart the build.
+It will most likely fail, because minikubes hostPath provisioner will only allow root access to our filesystem.
+You can correct the rights using:

+     minikube ssh 'sudo chmod -R 777 /tmp/hostpath_pv'

+**Warning**: You should not do this on a production system.

+Now run your build again twice.
+You should notice a speedup on the second run.